railcore/railcore.github.io/build_and_troubleshoot/lubrication.md

 ### Standard Misumi rails (SSELB13)

-Standard Misumi rails come packed in "Kyodo Yushi Multemp PS NO.2" In the US it may be hard to source, but  close alternative would be the AFB-LF from THKis a close alternative, but any grade 2 lithium grease should be fine.
+Standard Misumi rails come packed in "Kyodo Yushi Multemp PS NO.2" In the US it may be hard to source, but  close alternative would be the AFB-LF from THK, any grade 2 lithium grease should be fine though.

 Source: https://us.misumi-ec.com/maker/misumi/mech/product/lg/faq/